 The Cyclophosphamide trial is a single centre study.
-The Dept. of Oncology at Haukeland University Hospital is the only study centre assessing and including patients in the trial.
-In addition, the Norwegian Radium Hospital is taking part in the trial as a treatment centre, administering treatments to a small group of patients resident in the Oslo area.
+The Dept. of Oncology at Haukeland University Hospital was the only study centre assessing and including patients in the trial.
+In addition, the Norwegian Radium Hospital took part in the trial as a treatment centre, administering treatments to a small group of patients resident in the Oslo area.

-The CycloME trial is an unblinded study, which means all participants receive treatment with the active substance.
-Each patient receives six intravenous treatments four weeks apart, and follow-up for a total of one year.
-The participants complete examinations and tests before and after treatment, and they submit regular reports on any changes in symptoms and physical function.
+The CycloME trial is an unblinded study, which means all participants have received treatment with the active substance.
+Each patient received six intravenous treatments four weeks apart, and follow-up for one year after treatment.
+The participants completed examinations and tests before and after treatment, and they submitted regular reports on any changes in symptoms and physical function.

-The purpose of the study is to investigate the effects and side effects of cyclophosphamide in a group of patients suffering from ME/CFS.
+The purpose of the study was to investigate the effects and side effects of cyclophosphamide in a group of patients suffering from ME/CFS.

-40 patients with moderate to severe ME will participate in the trial.
+40 patients with moderate to severe ME participated in the trial.